Updating Yandex StoreDoc cluster settings

 yc managed-mongodb cluster update --help -

-Specify the class in the update cluster command.
+Specify the relevant class in the cluster update command.
 When changing the class, keep in mind the host role: it depends on the sharding type.
 You can use parameters for hosts with different roles in a single command.

 -